Menopause simplified – is HRT a good option for me?

 For more information and to apply online click here.

-The menopause is a natural part of ageing that usually occurs between 45 and 55 years of age, as a woman's oestrogen levels decline.
+The menopause is a natural part of ageing that usually occurs between 45 and 55 years as a result of woman's oestrogen levels declining.
 In the UK, the average age for a woman to reach the menopause is 51.
 The perimenopausal stage normally lasts for a few years leading up to this.

 You are thought to be “post-menopausal” when you have had a year since your last period.
-(But you are only able to know this if you are not on any hormones or contraception that may affect your periods).
+Note, you may not know what stage you are at if you are taking hormones or contraception that affect your periods.
+This does not matter.
+We are more interested in what symptoms you are experiencing and how it is affecting you, rather than what exact stage you are at.

 If you have read the information below and you feel HRT would be beneficial

-1. Book an appointment to discuss this with your GP and have the following information available.
+1. Book an appointment to discuss this with your GP surgery and have the following information available.

 2. An up-to-date blood pressure from a home machine, the pharmacy or your GP surgery waiting room.